Graduate Program Policies and Procedures

 THE GRAD PROGRAM “MAIN OFFICE” @ 345 Willard

 Who’s Who?
-Program And Office Staff and Their Roles
+Program and Office Staff and Their Roles

-The Director of Graduate Studies: Dr. Jennifer Wagner-Lawlor (jaw55) oversees, along with the department head, the direction and administration of the graduate program.
+The Director of Graduate Studies: Dr. Jennifer Wagner-Lawlor (jaw55@psu.edu) oversees, along with the department head, the direction and administration of the graduate program.
 In addition, the director handles general advising for students, providing guidance on degree requirements, monitoring student progress each year, assisting in the composition of examination committees and mentoring committees, approving elective courses toward the degree or the minor, and, finally, certifying that requirements are met for graduation.
 Office Location: 339 Willard.

 The Graduate Matters Committee oversees the admissions process into the programs, evaluates graduate teaching applications, and generally seeks to develop or clarify policies that relate to the successful running of the graduate program.
 They also develop graduate curriculum and policy agendas for the Department, with consultation and final approval by the entire faculty.